 I’ll likely keep my Butcher Box subscription going and use Thrive Market as the pinch hitter for extra chicken and seafood.
 I think a lot of people looking into organic meat delivery services may be trying to decide between these two services, but I actually think they compliment each other really well.
 Let me know if you have any questions!

-Don’t forget, if you are ready to try out Thrive Market Meat Delivery Service you can get 25% off your first order and a 30-day free trial.
+Don’t forget, if you are ready to try out Thrive Market’s Meat Delivery Service, you can get a $20 credit when you join their membership program!